 Pakistan has large marsh reservoirs throughout the country.
-Many inland waters and delta marshes are the home of a variety of wildlife.
+Many inland bodies of water and delta marshes are home to a variety of wildlife.
 This wildlife is very much useful for fish farms and hunting purposes and attracts tourists from all over the country.
-Marshlands of Pakistan are rich hunting grounds for game bird hunters as millions of birds pass through Pakistan during the seasonal migration of birds in September, October and November.
+Marshlands of Pakistan are rich hunting grounds for game bird hunters as millions of birds pass through Pakistan during the seasonal migration of birds in September, October, and November.

 Sightseeing with Migratory Birds

 The wetlands of Pakistan are very important for the local wildlife of Pakistan.
 The southern side of Pakistan is also a hub of migratory birds.
 Every year at the start of winter, millions of wild birds from cold northern regions migrate toward the warmer regions of the world.

 These birds leave the ice-covered home grounds and move thousands of miles away in order to escape severe colds and scarcity of food.
 The major population of migratory birds originates from Russia, Siberia, and other Central Asian states.
 A wide range of pheasants can be sighted in marshy areas during the migratory season.

 Wildlife Conservation Projects

 Hunting and netting of birds, both for recreation and for trade purposes are very common in Sindh province.
 Due to excessive hunting and catching, the local population of wild birds, as well as seasonal visitation, is declining rapidly.
 The government of Pakistan is taking appropriate steps to ensure the safety of wildlife.

 The population progress and diversity of migratory birds are closely monitored.
 Pollution and salinity levels of water bodies are assessed periodically as well.
 In addition, a few areas that are home to endangered species of animals are made inaccessible to the general public in order to prevent human intervention.